Koffmatic/Suspension-measuring/Readme.md

 - Serial CLI for diagnostics and control
 - Configurable debug system with runtime control
 - Modular C++ architecture (no Arduino `.ino` monolith)
+- SD card logging with binary record format
+- Ring-buffered SD writer task for reliable high-rate logging
+- Versioned binary log file format (forward compatible)
+- CAN sniffer mode (RX-only, no bus transmission)

 ---

 ## Serial CLI

 Connect to the board via serial monitor (115200 baud).
+The serial CLI is also used as a transport layer for SD card interaction, enabling file listing and binary data transfer without removing the SD card.

 ### Available commands